 Download Final Details

 Download Emergency Contact Sheet

 Download Car Park Pass (two passes per team only)

 We have had a couple of enquiries about the flagging system on the relay legs.
 On the published leg maps, you will notice a 3-colour system for flagged sections.
 Where there is red on the map, this denotes a section of red flags on the ground, which must be strictly followed.
 Yellow sections on the map will have yellow flags and it is advisory to follow these flags – they are a very safe bet in poor visibility and in most, but not all cases, follow the fastest lines.
 You are free to choose your own lines where yellow flagging is in place.
 Green sections on the map represent sections with no flags and runners must choose their own lines on these sections.

-Entries are still open, but are now full.
+Entries are now closed